-During the 12th plan the MoES proposed to take up the following works.
+During 12th Plan, the MoES proposed to take up the following works.

 For more information: http://moes.gov.in/programmes/programmes

 Department of Science and Technology is mainly involved in R&D to encourage research in area of drinking water.
-34 states/UTs have identified 20 types of major water problems and locations requiring necessary interventions and listed 168 clusters facing 20 types’ challenges for establishment of treatment facility.
+34 States/UTs have identified 20 types of major water problems and locations requiring necessary interventions and listed 168 clusters facing 20 types of challenges for establishment of treatment facility.

 For more information: http://www.dst.gov.in/water-technology-initiative-programme-wti

 2. Encourage PPP model for desalination- preparation of necessary guidelines etc.

 The matter has been taken up based on existing research findings with MoES/DST/MoUD for preparation of necessary guidelines to encourage PPP model for desalination.